A Daughter Unearths And Remembers Trauma In 'Memorial Drive'

 Unfortunately, while the work of these American Black women writers in shaping and defining this cross-genre style of literary inquiry and expression has become popularized in contemporary American fiction and nonfiction, the role of American Black women's writing in formulating this conversation is usually erased.

-One of the most powerful choices Trethewey makes, both artistically and ethically, is to give over the telling of her mother's actual murder and the immediate events before and after to the transcript of her mother's testimony and other archival evidence.
+One of the most powerful choices Trethewey has made throughout her career, both artistically and ethically, is to consistently push back against this erasure of Black women's voices in her own writing — whether it be the intimacy of Black women's lives explored in her earlier poetry collection Domestic Work or the larger scale excavations done in Thrall, her more recent collection.
+Here in Memorial Drive, Trethewey refutes erasure by giving over the telling of her mother's actual murder, and the immediate events before and after her mother's murder, to the transcript of her mother's testimony and other archival evidence.
 This allows Trethewey's mother's voice to be heard — for her mother to finally have the hard-won agency and speak her truth that she was murdered for.
 By giving this space to her mother rather than speaking for her or over her, Trethewey centers the victim of the abuse and trauma.
 Again, agency and voice, not erasure, is Trethewey's project here.

 In this moment, Trethewey offers us a powerful way to decolonize and reconsider this question of the representation of the trauma of the self and of others.
 You cannot ethically represent another person's experience of trauma, Memorial Drive tells us here; you can only ethically represent the experience of your own trauma.
 But when engaged with representing the pain of others, Memorial Drive tells us also, one must step back and de-center the self; ethically, one must — one can only — center and amplify the voices of the those who have experienced the trauma instead.